 You may have put blood, sweat, and tears into your online course but if you price it cheaply, it is likely that your customers will form the perception that the information offered will be of little value.
 Your sales will be affected by how your customers perceive your brand and your course.

 As well as providing the best content and positioning yourself as an expert in your topic, you could also do the following to boost the value of your online course:

-- Make it an investment – Take your audience on a journey of where they are to their destination after they have completed your course.
-Let them know that investing in your course is an investment in a better quality of life by saving them time, money etc.
+- Make it an investment – Take your audience on a journey from where they are to their destination after they have completed your course.
+Let them know that investing in your course is an investment that can lead to a better quality of life by saving them time, money, etc.

 Pricing your online course to create value involves over-delivering on expectations and including a support system to help your customers to succeed.